-1. Micro- 2.
-Small 3.
+1. Micro- Purchases 2.
+Small Purchases 3.
 Sealed Bids 4.
-Competitive 5.
-Noncompetitive Purchases Purchases Proposals Up to \$10,000 aggregate for "like- type" items Not to exceed \$250,000, except where Texas is more restrictive >\$250,000, except where Texas is more restrictive >\$250,000, except where Texas is more restrictive Micro-purchases Increase up to \$49,999, subject to self- certification and notification to TEA Not to exceed \$49,999 for Texas LEAs subject to TEC §44.031(a) Contracts valued at \$50,000 or more for Texas LEAs subject to TEC §44.031(a) Contracts valued at \$50,000 or more for Texas LEAs subject to TEC §44.031(a) Item available only from a single source No quotations; Determine reasonable price Quotations required Review types of competitive procurement under TEC §44 Requires written method for conducting technical evaluations of proposals received and selections made Public exigency or emergency will not permit a delay resulting from publicizing a competitive solicitation Distribute equitably among qualified suppliers No cost or price analysis required Cost or price analysis required for all procurements >\$250,000 Review types of competitive proposals under TEC §44 Approval obtained from TEA in accordance to request submitted by LEA Cost or price analysis required for all procurements >\$250,000 After solicitation of a number of sources, competition is determined inadequate
+Competitive Proposals 5.
+Noncompetitive Up to \$10,000 aggregate for "like- type" items Not to exceed \$250,000, except where Texas is more restrictive >\$250,000, except where Texas is more restrictive >\$250,000, except where Texas is more restrictive Micro-purchases Increase up to \$49,999, subject to self- certification and notification to TEA Not to exceed \$49,999 for Texas LEAs subject to TEC §44.031(a) Contracts valued at \$50,000 or more for Texas LEAs subject to TEC §44.031(a) Contracts valued at \$50,000 or more for Texas LEAs subject to TEC §44.031(a) Item available only from a single source No quotations; Determine reasonable price Quotations required Review types of competitive procurement under TEC §44 Requires written method for conducting technical evaluations of proposals received and selections made Public exigency or emergency will not permit a delay resulting from publicizing a competitive solicitation Distribute equitably among qualified suppliers No cost or price analysis required Cost or price analysis required for all procurements >\$250,000 Review types of competitive proposals under TEC §44 Approval obtained from TEA in accordance to request submitted by LEA Cost or price analysis required for all procurements >\$250,000 After solicitation of a number of sources, competition is determined inadequate of the following methods of procurement used for the acquisition of property or services required under a Federal award or sub-award.

-The LEA must have and use documented procurement procedures, consistent with the standards of 2 CFR §§200.317 (last sentence), 200.318, 200.319, and 200.320 for any of the following methods of procurement used for the acquisition of property or services required under a Federal award or sub-award.
+The LEA must have and use documented procurement procedures, consistent with the standards of 2 CFR §§200.317 (last sentence), 200.318, 200.319, and 200.320 for any